-Oswald Smith Crocket was born in Chatham, on April 13, 1868.
-He was the son of William Crocket and Marion Caldwell.
+Oswald Smith Crocket was born in Chatham on April 13, 1868, to parents William Crocket and Marion Caldwell.

-On September 21, 1932, he was appointed to the Supreme Court of Canada.
-He served on the Supreme Court for 11 years and retired on April 13, 1943.
-Justice Crocket died on March 2, 1945, at the age of 76.
-He is buried in the Forest Hill Cemetery in Fredericton.
+His career trajectory saw another upward shift on September 21, 1932, when he was appointed to the Supreme Court of Canada.
+He served in this capacity for 11 years until his retirement on April 13, 1943.
+Justice Crocket passed away on March 2, 1945, at 76 years old.
+His final resting place is the Forest Hill Cemetery in Fredericton.